dmaccormac/dmaccormac.github.io/_posts/2024-11-21-setup-eclipse-cpp.md

 ## Set PATH environment variables
 We need to add this location to the system PATH variable.
 The system PATH variable is an environment variable that specifies a set of directories where executable programs are located, allowing the operating system to find and run these programs.

-Open an Command Prompt and run `start sysdm.cpl` to launch System Properties.
+Open a Command Prompt and run `start sysdm.cpl` to launch System Properties.

-Edit your System `PATH` environment variable to add the location of your `mingw64\bin` folder.

 ![Set Environment Variables](/assets/images/2024-11-21-eclipse-cpp-2.png){: .align-center}

+Click on the `Advanced` tab and then click on the `Environment Variables` button.

 ![Set Environment Variables](/assets/images/2024-11-21-eclipse-cpp-3.png){: .align-center}

+Edit the system `PATH` variable and add the location of your `mingw64\bin` folder.

 ![Set Environment Variables](/assets/images/2024-11-21-eclipse-cpp-4.png){: .align-center}